-The decision as to which type of hearing is appropriate in a particular case will be a judicial decision although the courts will generally take note of parties' preferences.
+The decision as to which type of hearing is appropriate in a particular case will be a judicial decision, although the courts will generally take note of parties' preferences.
+Current guidance from the Business and Property Courts, including the Patents Court, states that generally all hearings of under half a day will take place remotely.
+Longer hearings are now generally taking place in person, although it is open to the parties to apply for a hybrid or remote hearing if necessary.